 Treatment and Management

 When a doctor discovers the cause of TDS, he can determine the treatment, which will be focused on that exact cause.
-If the reason is the pituitary, as mentioned above, secretion of hormones, there’s a solution in a surgery which is considered a routine.
+If the reason is the pituitary, as mentioned above, secretion of hormones, there’s a solution in a surgery that is considered a routine.
 It also can be treated by medications.
 In most cases, when there is no particular reason why someones have a testosterone deficiency, most medics recommend the same solution – testosterone replacement therapy.

 By now, you probably understand that this is the option that most doctors and patients reach for.
 There is nothing complicated to it, as it revolves around replenishing your missing testosterone levels.
 All that it takes is the regular intake of the missing hormones.
 While the therapy is relatively simple, there are variations.
 One of the options you have at your disposal is the testosterone patches.
 They can be used daily, but you need to be wary to replace them once they’re burned out.